 While some of the recommendations can be seen as supportive of the pre-service teacher, such as collaboration between schools and universities to “assist pre-service teachers to develop and collect sophisticated evidence of their teaching ability” (Recommendation 28), many appear remedial in their intent.
 Other recommendations might be seen as commonsense in nature, such as provision of a thorough understanding of literacy and numeracy pedagogies.
 These recommendations set out a clear indication of required directions for teacher education programs.
 However, it is far from certain that implementing all these recommendations will indeed produce a classroom-ready teacher.
 Below, we discuss some of the attributes that are commensurate with this status, but we also critique the notion of a classroom-ready teacher arising as a product of a teacher education program.
 Teaching is a multifaceted enterprise, encompassing, among others: working with colleagues, parents and the community, as well as with students; sound pedagogical and content knowledges; high interpersonal and communication skills; and deep reserves of personal and professional resilience (Aubusson and Schuck 2006; Schuck, Aubusson, Buchanan, and Russell 2012).
 We concede that despite our best efforts, or because of our attempts to portray teaching positively, teacher graduates appear to enter the classroom nursing romantic and arguably naïve visions of their work (Buchanan 2015).

-International comparisons of teacher preparation programs can be instructive.
+International comparisons of teacher preparation programs and graduate expectations can be instructive.
 Ingersoll (2007) compared seven educational jurisdictions (China, Hong Kong, Japan, Singapore, South Korea, Thailand and the USA), and found that all seven required both content and pedagogical knowledge for entry into the profession, as well as supervised practice.
 Four of the six jurisdictions imposed an examination for teachers either during pre-service education or as a requisite for entry into service.
 The public status of teachers tends to rise commensurately with the age of the students they teach, according to Ingersoll, who also found that professional entry requirements tended to be higher for secondary than primary school teachers.
 Whether there is an associative or causal link between entry requirements and esteem, and if the latter, where the cause might originate, can only be speculated upon.
 Ingersoll noted that in many Asian countries, respect for teachers is high.
 All six jurisdictions against which Ingersoll compared the USA system are in Asia.
 Nevertheless, he noted that the esteem accruing to teaching and teachers, from within and beyond the profession, is not consistent across the Asian jurisdictions he studied.
 Variables included salary rates.
 Salary is an alternative to, or perhaps a proxy for, academic standards in terms of increasing the competitiveness and exclusivity of teaching, and, arguably, raising the quality of the cohort entering teacher preparation.
 Perhaps ironically, a more educated public is more likely to be sceptical and cynical with regard to teachers, their work and their profession, and are more likely to challenge or disregard teachers’ authority and esteem, and to blame teachers for society’s ills.
+In the United Kingdom, two programs, School Direct (UK Government 2015) and Teach First (2015), locate much pre-service education within schools, on an implicit assumption that this will make them more classroom ready.